 Brad Pitt at Rolex 24 to film scenes for Formula One movie

-DAYTONA BEACH, Fla.
-(AP) — Of course Brad Pitt is at the Rolex 24 at Daytona, the most prestigious endurance race in the United States.
+Daytona Beach (US), Jan 27 (AP) Of course Brad Pitt is at the Rolex 24 at Daytona, the most prestigious endurance race in the United States.

 The actor is not at Daytona International Speedway as a fan though.
 He's actually on track filming scenes for his yet-to-be-titled Formula One movie, and the storyline contains an arc in which Pitt, an aging driver, has returned to sports car racing.